Protect your work with a Copyright Page

 Step 5

-Now add your contact information or the publishers’ contact information at the top of the copyright page, above the copyright notice and reserved rights warning.
+Now add either your or the publisher’s contact information at the top of the page, just above the copyright notice and rights statement

 Step 6